simonoxen/plastimatch/doc/sphinx/registration_command_file_reference.rst

      - voxels
      - Number of voxels to randomly sample to score the cost function.
        Only used for itk mattes metric.
+   * - regularization_lambda
+     - bspline+any+plastimatch
+     - 0
+     - unitless
+     - Relative contribution of second derivative regularization as compared to metric.
+A typical value would range between 0.005 and 0.1.
    * - res
      -
      -